FtmSonic/SonicBoomApi/README.md

 ## Sonic Boom tools

 Sonic Boom will come with dedicated client plugin for Unity.

 Godot and Unreal will follow but you can use directly a signalR plugin to interact with Sonic Boom from any client.

+For Javascript game or backend you can use the Microsoft signalR plugin from npm,

+Sonic boom will have is own smartcontract for Nft, Token, NFT Market and Swap Token, but you can use your own smartcontract if you want.

+Sonic boom will integrate account abstraction in the futur, actually you can use wallet compatible with fantom network to connect or sign transaction.

+## Sonic Boom Tarification

+The tarification will be similar than any node provider.

+You will have a free version who includes a number of transactions by day, you can choose between different package who depends of your queries usages, you can choose to have a dedicated server and node too, for these packages it's to you to pay transaction fee.

+With account abstraction you keep same functionnalities than previous package but you need to fill your account with some token to paid transaction we will charge an extra 10% for these transactions, but don't worry fantom is one of the less expensive blockchain on the market.